Zoosk

 FAQ

-Is it worth paying for a subscription when free dating apps exist?
+Is it worth paying for a subscription instead of sticking with free apps?